codacy/codacy-coverage-reporter/docs/troubleshooting-common-issues.md

 The sections below provide instructions or workarounds to overcome common issues while using Codacy Coverage Reporter.

-## sha512sum: command not found while checking checksum {: id="checksum"}
+## Can't validate checksum {: id="checksum"}

 Starting on version [13.0.0](https://github.com/codacy/codacy-coverage-reporter/releases/tag/13.0.0) the `get.sh` script automatically validates the checksum of the downloaded Codacy Coverage Reporter binary.
-This requires having the `sha512sum` command on the operating system where you're running the script.
+This requires having either the `sha512sum` or `shasum` command on the operating system where you're running the script.

-If you're getting this error while uploading your coverage data to Codacy, install the correct version of `sha512sum` for the operating system that you're using.
+If you're getting this error while uploading your coverage data to Codacy, install the correct version of `sha512sum` or `shasum` for the operating system that you're using.

 You can also skip validating the checksum of the binary by defining the following environment variable, however, Codacy doesn't recommend this: